collective/ZopeEditManager/README.md

     Crawford, Jean-Philippe Rey, Jim Allman, and Alan Runyan for using it and supplying valuable feedback

+### Compile application

+In order to compile the MacOS application you need to have a compiled python with all required librairies

+`env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.15`

+Compile app: `make build`

+Compile app for development : `make build-dev`

+Run application in development mode : `make debug`

 ### Conclusion

 I hope you enjoy using this software.
 If you have any comments,